 Transform Ageing has granted The Sewing Rooms £25,000 to replicate its banner project across three areas in the South West, engaging 60 volunteers.
 Each banner will represent the town where the sewers are from, with fishing in Brixham, the big wheel in Torquay and beach huts and a palm tree in Paignton.

 Supporting innovative social entrepreneurs is key to Transform Ageing.
-The programme is funded by Big Lottery and run in partnership between Design Council, UnLtd, the South West Academic Health Science Network and the Centre for Ageing Better.
+The programme is funded by Big Lottery Fund and run in partnership between Design Council, UnLtd, the South West Academic Health Science Network and the Centre for Ageing Better.
 It aims to revolutionise the approach to health, wellbeing and social care for people in later life.

 Laura Scott will be relocating from Skelmersdale to the South West, where she originally comes from, to lead the project that she wants to call Sewing Torbay Together.
 She plans to take the banners to communities centres across the South West to enlist sewers and to spread the word.
 “If it follows a similar path to how it’s worked in the north, it should gain momentum,” she says.